biomage-org/developer-docs/restore-cognito.md

 **Restoring Users**
 Once you have a .json file with the users and an existing user pool you can use the npm package again to restore the users into a cognito pool.
-Use the command `cdr restore`.
+Use the command `cbr restore`.
 Again, the restore command is an interactive command.
 It will let you choose the AWS region, user pool name and backup file from which you want to restore the users.
 It will generate a temporary password for the users and send a mail to them with the one time password.
 After login they will be prompted to change their password before proceeding.